jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 a wiki link.
 This will find the corresponding file in the current window, by default, or in another window with the `C-u` prefix.
-As with regular links, you can use `M-p` and `M-n` to quickly jump to the previous and next links (including links of other types).
+As with regular links, you can use `M-p` and `M-n` to quickly jump to the previous and next links (including other kinds of links).

 Aliased or piped wiki links of the form `[[link text|PageName]]` are also supported.
 Since some wikis reverse these components, set